-Turmeric essential oil has a huge range of health benefits and uses, including its ability to reduce inflammation, detoxify the body, prevent cancer, optimize digestion, prevent hair loss, stimulate circulation, improve the health of the skin, strengthen the immune system, protect the heart, add flavor to food and boost cognition, among others.
+Turmeric essential oil has a huge range of health benefits and uses, including its ability to reduce inflammation, detoxify the body, help prevent cancer, optimize digestion, prevent hair loss, stimulate circulation, improve the health of the skin, strengthen the immune system, protect the heart, add flavor to food, and boost cognition, among others.

 Turmeric Essential Oil Benefits and Uses

 Turmeric essential oil has many health benefits and uses.
 Some of them include: